A Coq Mechanization of JavaScript Regular Expression Semantics: Evaluation

+\paragraph{Relevant tests} Test262 contains 498 tests of core regex-matching functionality.
+They contain assertions like \inlinejs{assert.compareArray("abcdef".match(/(?<=ab(?=c)\\wd)\\w\\w/), ["ef"], "#1");}\footnote{\url{https://github.com/tc39/test262/blob/c95cc6873d9933b8674ec8a840f43be0fb836ec1/test/built-ins/RegExp/lookBehind/nested-lookaround.js\#L24}}, which checks the result of a call to \inlinejs{match} with nested lookarounds.
+These tests are directly relevant to our Coq mechanization.
+We pass 495 out of 498; the remaining 3 tests time out.
+The three tests that time out are character classes tests for the regexes \escaped{D}, \escaped{W} and \escaped{S} which are checked exhaustively by testing all Unicode characters one by one.
+The algorithm described by the specification iterates over the entire character class for each input character, and since \escaped{D}, \escaped{W}, and \escaped{S} include almost all Unicode characters, each test ends up executing billions of comparisons.

+\paragraph{Other tests} Test262 also includes other tests that involve JavaScript regexes yet are not directly relevant to the parts of the semantics we mechanized in Coq.
+We detail them below:

+\begin{itemize} \item There are 445 prototype tests that check whether JavaScript objects related to regex matching have the right properties.
+For instance, { } checks the presence of the \inlinejs{prototype} JavaScript property on the Regexp object.
+We can still run our extracted JavaScript regex engine on these tests, and we pass 436 out of 445 tests.
+Of the 9 tests that we fail, 5 are tests that fail because of V8.\footnote{\url{https://issues.chromium.org/issues/42203113} and \url{https://issues.chromium.org/issues/42200389}} The remaining 4 fail because of the JavaScript wrapper function that we use to intercept V8 and switch to our engine.
+For instance, one of the tests removes some string and array methods from the standard library and checks that regex matching still works\footnote{\url{https://github.com/tc39/test262/blob/c95cc6873d9933b8674ec8a840f43be0fb836ec1/test/built-ins/RegExp/prototype/Symbol.replace/poisoned-stdlib.js\#L10}}, but our JavaScript wrapper uses some of these methods.

+\item There are 560 Unicode property-class tests that are mostly auto-generated~\cite{prototype_tests} and test each individual character property class exhaustively.
+These are orthogonal to our mechanization: property classes are defined in a separate standard, the Unicode Character Database (UCD), and are handled by external Unicode libraries.
+Although we added one such property class as a sanity check, the corresponding tests would time out just like the ones for \escaped{D}, \escaped{W}, and \escaped{S} above, so we excluded them.

+\item Finally, Test262 also contains 192 tests about experimental features currently under review for future inclusion in the specification.
+For example, { } tests support for duplicate named groups, which are currently forbidden by the specification.
+As our mechanization is up to date with the current published specification, it does not pass these tests. \end{itemize}

-\subsection{A future-proof mechanization}
+\subsection{A Future-Proof Mechanization}

-Since the ECMAScript specification is being updated every year, chances are that parts of the regex specification will be modified as well, for instance to include more regex features.
+The ECMAScript specification receives frequent updates, and so does the regex chapter.
 Our mechanization can easily be modified as the prose ECMAScript standard evolves.
-We claim that the changes required in our mechanization should be in the same order of magnitude as the changes to the pseudocode itself.
+We claim that the changes required in our mechanization should be of the same order of magnitude as the changes to the specification itself.